Glasgow West End, Guide to Kelvinbridge and Hillhead

 Design Works, at the corner of Otago Street and Gibson Street is really fabulous and a must for window shopping and a visit.

 Situated at the junction of Gibson Street, Kelvin Way and University Avenue is the Gilmorehill Centre – part of the University of Glasgow this Norman Gothic facade houses a new hi-tech cinema, theatre and conference centre.

 Beyond Gibson Street you begin to move into University territory and most of the buildings in this area down to Byres Road are owned by Glasgow University.
-The wide sweep of University Avenue is inviting to walk along and has a lot to offer – here you have the main entrance to the University, the University Library and the Hunterian Art Gallery and Museum, well worth a visit.
-Don't miss the replica of Charles Rennie Mackintosh’s house and in the museum you will find many interesting scientific, medical and zoological exhibitions.
+The wide sweep of University Avenue is inviting to walk along and has a lot to offer – here you have the main entrance to the University, the University Library ( adjoined by the Hunterian Gallery – don’t miss the replica of Charles Rennie Mackintosh’s house you will find many interesting scientific, medical and zoological exhibitions.

 There are many images of the West End in The Photo Gallery

 Getting to know Glasgow – walks, facts, folk and historical development. by Ian Mitchell.